Carson City, Nevada

 Before 1969, Carson City was the county seat of Ormsby County.
-That year the state legislature abolished the county and included its territory into a revised city charter for a Consolidated Municipality of Carson City.
-With the consolidation, the city limits extend west across the Sierra Nevada to the California state line in the middle of Lake Tahoe.
+That year, after a referendum approved merging the city and the county, the state legislature issued a revised city charter that merged them into the Carson City Consolidated Municipality.
+With the consolidation, the city limits extend west across the Sierra Nevada to the California-Nevada state line in the middle of Lake Tahoe.
 Like other independent cities in the United States, it is treated as a county-equivalent for census purposes.

 History

 The Washoe people have inhabited the valley and surrounding areas for about 6,000 years.

 The first European Americans to arrive in what is now known as Eagle Valley were John C. Frémont and his exploration party in January 1843.
-Fremont named the river flowing through the valley Carson River in honor of Kit Carson, the mountain man and scout he had hired for his expedition.
-Later, settlers named the area Washoe, in reference to the indigenous people.
+Fremont named the river flowing through the valley Carson River in honor of Kit Carson (1809-1868), the mountain man, explorer, and scout he had hired for his expedition.
+Later, settlers named the area Washoe in reference to the indigenous people.

-By 1851, the Eagle Station ranch along the Carson River was a trading post and stopover for travelers on the California Trail's Carson Branch, which ran through Eagle Valley.
-The valley and trading post received their name from a bald eagle that was hunted and killed by one of the early settlers and was featured on a wall inside the post.
+By 1851, the Eagle Station ranch along the Carson River was a trading post and stop-over for westbound travelers and wagons on the California Trail's Carson Branch, which ran through Eagle Valley.
+The valley and the trading post received their name from a bald eagle that was hunted and killed by one of the early settlers and was featured pinned on a wall inside the post.

-As the area was part of the Utah Territory, it was governed from Salt Lake City, where the territorial government was headquartered.
-Early settlers bristled at the control by Mormon-influenced officials and desired the creation of the Nevada territory.
-A vigilante group of influential settlers, headed by Abraham Curry, sought a site for a capital city for the envisioned territory.
+As the area was part of the larger Utah Territory (1850-1896), it was governed from the territorial (and later state) capital of Salt Lake City on the eastern shore of the Great Salt Lake, where the territorial government was headquartered there several hundred miles further east with Mormon (The Church of Jesus Christ of Latter-day Saints) patriarch of Brigham Young (1801-1877), as first Governor of Utah.
+Early settlers bristled at the control by Mormon-influenced officials and desired the creation of the provisional Nevada Territory with Isaac Roop (1822-1869, served 1859-1861), as provisional Governor.
+A vigilante group of influential settlers, headed by Abraham Curry (1815-1873), sought a site for a capital city for the envisioned future separate territory.
 In 1858, Abraham Curry bought Eagle Station and the settlement was thereafter renamed Carson City.
 Curry and several other partners had Eagle Valley surveyed for development.
 Curry decided Carson City would someday serve as the capital city and left a 10 acre plot in the center of town for a capitol building.